 In 1973, Las Cruces was purchased by the Organization for Tropical Studies (OTS), a nonprofit consortium of international universities and research institutions.
-The Wilson Botanical Garden is located at 1,200 m (3,900 ft) above sea level along a spur of the Fila Cruces coastal range, and it is about 300 km southeast of the capital San José in Coto Brus County.
-The prevailing temperatures at Las Cruces are pleasant and range from 21° – 27° C (70° – 80° F) during the day and 15° – 21° C (low 60° F) at night.
-The dry season runs from January to April, and the mean annual rainfall is ~4,000 mm (157 inches).
+The Wilson Botanical Garden is located at 1,200 m (3,900 ft) above sea level along a spur of the Fila Cruces of the coastal range, and it is about 300 km southeast of the capital San José in Coto Brus County.

-The garden and adjacent forest (365 ha total) also have an impressive diversity of native plants (2,000 species).
-Over 410 species of birds have been censused around Las Cruces as well as 800 species of butterflies, more than 100 species of mammals (of which over 50 are bats), and there is a high diversity of reptiles and amphibians.
+The garden and adjacent forest (365 ha total – 900 acres) also have an impressive diversity of native plants (2,000 species).
+Over 425 species of birds have been censused around Las Cruces as well as 800 species of butterflies, more than 100 species of mammals (of which over 60 are bats), and there is a high diversity of reptiles and amphibians.

 The Wilson Botanical Garden is part of “La Amistad Biosphere Reserve” that encompasses 472,000 hectares of park land and buffer zones centered in the southern Talamanca mountain range in Costa Rica’s South Pacific.